qorix-group/process_description/process/folder_templates/modules/module_name/component_name/docs/architecture/chklst_arc_inspection.rst

         function parameters, global variables, complex types, limited comprehensibility.

-        Note: If the "number" above exceeds "3" a design rationale is mandatory (for all types) -
+        Note: If the "number" above exceeds "3" a design rationale is mandatory (for all types)

+        Note: See also if component classification :need:`gd_temp__component_classification` as measure is present.
+      -
       -
       -